-A study on induction plasma shape forming with ceramic materials, yttria stabilized zirconia ZrO2-Y2O3 (YSZ), was conducted in order to develop a new method for nuclear fuel fabrication.
-YSZ was selected because of its similar melting point then U02.
-Nuclear fuel consists of pellets Ø 10mm, thickness 12mm with a density over 96% theoretical density (TD).
-Process optimization was done with two different approaches: A large induction plasma flame (70mm), high number of pellets simultaneously sprayed (up to 108 pellets) and a medium power (40-50 kW) small supersonic induction plasma flame (10mm) for 1 pellet fabrication at a time.
-Process optimization was intensively done for the large induction plasma flame using chamber pressure, plasma plate power, powder spraying distance, sheath gas composition, probe position and particle size.
-The best results were 97.11% TD for 5mm thick pellets and 94% TD with the multi-pellets mold wheel type.
-For the single pellet approach, density as high as 99% TD has been obtained as measured on 12mm thick free standing pellets.
+A study on induction plasma shape forming with yttria stabilized zirconia (YSZ) was conducted as part of an effort to develop a new method for producing nuclear fuel.
+YSZ was selected because its melting point is similar to that of UO2.
+Nuclear fuel pellets were made using a large (70 mm) induction plasma flame that sprays more than 100 pellets simultaneously and a small (10 mm) supersonic plasma flame that produces one pellet at a time.
+Process optimization for the large induction plasma flame was done based on chamber pressure, plasma plate power, powder spraying distance, sheath gas composition, probe position, and particle size.
+The best results were 97.11% theoretical density (TD) for 5-mm thick pellets.
+For the single pellet approach, densities as high as 99% TD have been obtained in 12-mm thick free-standing pellets.